krad/pupil/README.md

   * libavcodec (57.107.100)
   * libavutil (55.78.100)
+  * libswscale (4.8.100)
+  * libswresample (2.9.100)

-Both of the above packages are available in ffmpeg release 3.4.1
+All of the above packages are available in ffmpeg release 3.4.1

 ## Roadmap